College of Agriculture, Agricultural Fraternities, Societies, and Associations records

 Chris Sigurdson, Agricultural Communication, to ASC; Purdue University Libraries to ASC; College of Agriculture to ASC.

-Chris Sigurdson, Agricultural Communication; Purdue University Libraries; College of Agriculture
+Records transfer by Chris Sigurdson, Agricultural Communication; Purdue University Libraries; College of Agriculture.

 All materials are housed in acid-free manuscript boxes.
 Many materials have been removed from their original folders and placed in acid-free folders.
 Collection identifier updated from UA 14.21 to UA 25 as of November 3, 2015.